bpolitiadis/astro-leadwave-boilerplate/docs/branding-ux-guidelines.md

 # Branding & UX Guidelines

-> Template/Boilerplate Notice
+> **Template/Boilerplate Notice**
 >
 > These are default branding and UX guidelines provided by the boilerplate template.
-Treat every token, color, and pattern as a starting point—replace them with your brand’s system and update theme tokens in `tailwind.config.mjs`.
+Treat every token, color, and pattern as a starting point—replace them with your brand's system and update theme tokens in `tailwind.config.mjs`.

 This document outlines the design system, branding guidelines, and UX principles for the Astro Tailwind Boilerplate.